dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 **Input**: Related to boot.efi keyboard passthrough used for FileVault and Hotkey support

 * **KeyFiltering**: NO
-   * Verifies and discards uninitialised data, mainly prevalent on 7 series Gigabyte boards
+   * Verifies and discards uninitialized data, mainly prevalent on 7 series Gigabyte boards
 * **KeyForgetThreshold**: `5`
    * The delay between each key input when holding a key down, for best results use `5` milliseconds
 * **KeyMergeThreshold**: `2`